-Protections for Survivors of Domestic Violence with Criminal Records
+Protections for Survivors of Domestic Violence with Criminal Records of incarcerated women have experienced trauma prior to incarceration.

-Many survivors of domestic violence have a criminal record because of the violence perpetrated against them.
+Many survivors of domestic violence may have a criminal record because of the violence perpetrated against them.
 There are various housingrelated protections available to survivors of domestic violence.
 These include the Violence Against Women Reauthorization Act of 2013, local and state fair housing laws, and the Fair Housing Act itself.